Cergy-Pontoise Confluence bus network

-Cergy-Pontoise Confluence is a public bus transport network operating in the Île-de-France region, organized by the organizing authority Île-de-France Mobilités.
-The network is operated by Compagnie française des transports régionaux (CFTR) via his society Francilité Seine et Oise, via a merging of SAVAC and Cars Lacroix starting on January 1, 2024.
+Cergy-Pontoise Confluence is a French bus network run by Île-de-France Mobilités, operated by Compagnie française des transports régionaux (CFTR) via his subsidiary Francilité Seine et Oise from January 1, 2024.
+The network was created thanks of a merging of SAVAC and Cars Lacroix.

-It consists of 32 lines which mainly serve the Cergy-Pontoise urban community as well as Conflans-Sainte-Honorine and Achères of the Yvelines.
+It consists of 32 lines which mainly serve the Communauté d'agglomération de Cergy-Pontoise in the Val-d'Oise, as well of Conflans-Sainte-Honorine and Achères in the Yvelines.